 After I mottled both pots, I was ready to add my faux lavender.

-This allows you to have individual stems to work with, making the plant look more realistic.
+This allows you to have individual stems to work with, generally making the plant look more realistic.

-Simply start in the center and work your way to the outer edge.
+Simply start in the center and then work your way to the outer edge.

 Soon you have a beautiful, fluffy lavender plant that would look beautiful in any setting!

-I love how these look on my mantle.
-It brings a touch of summer to the indoors!
-Plus, it was a pretty economical way to DIY some decor!
+I love how these look on my mantel.
+It especially brings a touch of summer to the indoors!
+In addition, it was a pretty economical way to DIY some decor!